CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 ### Measuring with the ruler

-To read an angular separation directly off the image, enable **Show ruler** in the Settings tab (off by default), which reveals a ruler button in the bottom-left corner of the image panel.
-With the tool active, click and drag between any two points: the line's length is reported in arcseconds and its **position angle** — measured counter-clockwise from the positive $x$-axis (rightward), with $y$ increasing upward — as `distance″ · angle°`.
+To read an angular separation directly off the image, click the ruler button in the bottom-left corner of the image panel, or press **L**, to arm it (the button's visibility is controlled by **Show ruler** in the Settings tab, on by default).
+With the tool armed, click and drag between any two points: the line's length is reported in arcseconds and its **position angle**, measured counter-clockwise from the positive $x$-axis (rightward) with $y$ increasing upward, as `distance″ · angle°`.

 Endpoints are stored in sky coordinates, so a measurement stays anchored to the same points (and its readout stays constant) as you change the field of view.
-Measurements are additive: each drag adds another line, and all lines persist until cleared with **Esc**, the **×** button next to the ruler, or by turning the tool off.
-The ruler lines are drawn on the same overlay as the markers and critical curves, so they appear in saved PNGs and recordings; the ruler button, being ordinary UI chrome, is excluded from both.
+Measurements are additive: each drag adds another line, and the newest one becomes selected.
+A committed measurement is a first-class object: click it to select it, drag its line to move it, or drag either endpoint to reshape it.
+Only one thing (a measurement or an object) is selected at a time.
+Delete the selected measurement with the **trash** button next to the ruler or with **Backspace**; the **×** button clears all of them.
+Measurements persist when you toggle the ruler off (**Esc** first deselects the current measurement, then disarms the tool).
+The ruler lines are drawn on the same overlay as the markers and critical curves, so they appear in saved PNGs and recordings; the ruler buttons, being ordinary UI chrome, are excluded from both.

 ## 2. Cosmological distances